More Tips to Protect Yourself from AI Scams

 (Image: DALL-E 3)

-I've been doing a lot of reading and listening to essays and podcasts discussing scams that are tricking people out of scary amounts of money.
+There are plenty of essays and podcasts discussing scams that trick people out of scary amounts of money.

-With AI entering the realm, it's only getting worse.
-The risk and danger is higher than ever.
+When AI enters the picture, it only gets worse.
+The risk and danger are higher than ever.

 The best defense?
 Well, besides a healthy dose of skepticism, it’s education: knowing what to look for.